Probing the origins. II. Unravelling lithium depletion and stellar motion: Intrinsic stellar properties drive depletion, not kinematics: Introduction

-Several works have identified signs of Li depletion correlated with increasing metallicity in dwarf stars with super-solar metallicities, i.e. \feh>0 \citep[e.g.][]{Guiglion2016, Bensby2018, Fu2018, Grisoni2019, Bensby2020}. \citet{Guiglion2019} studied a set of old dwarf stars currently inhabiting the solar vicinity with super-solar metallicities and \ali\ below expectations \citep[by comparing with predictions from the models presented by][that include prescriptions for Li synthesis in novae outbursts and cosmic ray spallation processes after \citealt{Romano1999}]{Chiappini2009}.
+Several studies have identified signs of Li depletion correlated with increasing metallicity in dwarf stars with super-solar metallicities, i.e. \feh>0 \citep[e.g.][]{Guiglion2016, Bensby2018, Fu2018, Grisoni2019, Bensby2020}. \citet{Guiglion2019} studied a set of old dwarf stars currently inhabiting the solar vicinity with super-solar metallicities and \ali\ below expectations \citep[by comparing with predictions from the models presented by][that include prescriptions for Li synthesis in novae outbursts and cosmic ray spallation processes following \citealt{Romano1999}]{Chiappini2009}.
 Indeed, one would expect metal-rich dwarfs to be formed in regions of complex chemical enrichment histories, such as the inner Galaxy \citep[see also][]{Magrini2009, Romano2021}.
 Hence, \citet{Guiglion2019} raised the hypothesis that this phenomenon could be attributed to a combined effect of stellar evolution and radial migration, the latter being responsible for transporting old metal-rich stars from the inner Galaxy to the solar region.

-In a previous paper, \citet{Dantas2023}, we investigated the behaviour of a set of super-metal-rich stars in the solar neighbourhood that most likely had migrated from the inner regions of the MW; in a follow-up Letter, we showed that the stars of our sample with \feh>0 seemed to be largely Li-depleted \citep[][]{Dantas2022}, confirming that the Li depletion observed in metal-rich stars seems to be caused by an interplay between stellar evolution and radial migration.
-We also argued that the \ali\ in the atmospheres of warm dwarfs (\teff $\lesssim$ 6800-6900 K) should not be used as a proxy for the \ali\ in the ISM, in agreement with \citet[][]{Romano2021}.
+In a previous paper, \citet{Dantas2023}, we investigated the behaviour of a set of super-metal-rich stars in the solar neighbourhood that most likely had migrated from the inner regions of the Milky Way (MW); in a follow-up letter, we showed that the stars of our sample with \feh>0 seem largely Li-depleted \citep[][]{Dantas2022}, confirming that the Li depletion observed in metal-rich stars is likely caused by an interplay between stellar evolution and radial migration.
+We also argued that the \ali\ in the atmospheres of warm dwarfs (\teff $\lesssim$ 6800-6900 K) should not be used as a proxy for the \ali\ in the interstellar medium (ISM), in agreement with \citet[][]{Romano2021}.
+It is worth mentioning that the recent investigation by \citet{LlorenteDeAndres2024} has challenged that stellar motion induces Li depletion.